Who Is An Influencer

 When a brand marketer calls our agency and says they want to do 'celebrity influencer partnerships' we know what they likely want as a result of a social influencer campaign - but often times what they think they are asking for isn't actually it.

 Today, there is a very fine line nowadays between 'celebrity' and just 'a big-deal social influencer.'
 But a very different deliverable is achieved based on who you work with.
-In this blog post Hollywood Branded shares an infographic cheat sheet prepared by Jason Quey of The Storyteller Marketer, and our insights on choosing the influencer you want to work with - really.

 The Celebrity...Who Has Social Media

 When someone says they want to partner with a celebrity for social media - sometimes they really do mean they want to partner with a musician or actor.
 And we happily create those partnerships.
 But they are VERY different from a partnership with a social influencer.

 Celebrities have followings that can be very engaged.
 And sometimes they have big followings - and sometimes, really not so much so, making them not the best bet for a brand.
 For example: a celebrity male who is over 40 and an actor - don't bet on their even necessarily having a social media account.
 And even if they did, if your brand is targeting other men and hoping to use this celebrity to do so - your consumer demo isn't following them.

 Celebrities (again, the TRUE form of celebrity that we think of typically) are also not going to go above and beyond and actually CREATE content for the brand marketer.
 Typically content is fed to these celebrities, with suggested imagery and text written and supplied for them to tweak and post.